List of RWBY episodes

-RWBY is an ongoing American web series created by Monty Oum and produced by Rooster Teeth Productions.
-RWBY premiered on July 18, 2013 on the Rooster Teeth website.
+RWBY is an American web series created by Monty Oum and produced by Rooster Teeth Productions.
+RWBY premiered on July 18, 2013, on the Rooster Teeth website.
 Episodes were later uploaded to YouTube and streaming websites such as Crunchyroll.
-As of February 2023, 107 episodes, spanning across 9 volumes, have been released.
-Vol 9 premiered on February 18, 2023, and will conclude on April 22, 2023.
+As of March 2024, 117 episodes, spanning nine volumes, have been released.
+Volume 9 premiered on February 18, 2023, and concluded on April 22, 2023.